CiscoDevNet/terraform-provider-intersight/website/docs/d/niatelemetry_tenant.html.markdown

 * `l3_multicast_ctx_count`:(int) Number of layer 3 multicast CtxP.
 * `l3_multicast_if_count`:(int) Number of layer 3 multicast IfP.
 * `l3out_count`:(int) Number of L3 out objects for the tenants present.
+* `mod_time`:(string) The time when this managed object was last modified.
 * `moid`:(string) The unique identifier of this Managed Object instance.
 * `qos_custom_pol_count`:(int) Number of Quality Of Service Custom Policy.
 * `record_type`:(string) Type of record DCNM / APIC / SE.
 This determines the type of platform where inventory was collected.
 * `record_version`:(string) Version of record being pushed.
 This determines what was the API version for data available from the device.
+* `shared_scope`:(string) Intersight provides pre-built workflows, tasks and policies to end users through global catalogs.Objects that are made available through global catalogs are said to have a 'shared' ownership.
+Shared objects are either made globally available to all end users or restricted to end users based on their license entitlement.
+Users can use this property to differentiate the scope (global or a specific license tier) to which a shared MO belongs.
 * `site_name`:(string) The Site name represents an APIC cluster.
 Service Engine can onboard multiple APIC clusters / sites.
 * `ssm`:(string) SSM property feature usage.
 * `ssm_count`:(int) Number of context-level ssm translate policies per tenant.